cms-sw/genproductions/bin/MadGraph5_aMCatNLO/cards/production/13TeV/HToZATo2L2Tau/README.md

 ```
 ## GridPacks Generation:
-Inside the cards output directory (``example_cards``) a simple shell script is generated to produce all the gridpacks for each process.
+Inside the ``scripts`` directory a simple shell script is generated to produce all the gridpacks for each process.
 It should be run from the genproductions/bin/MadGraph5_aMCatNLO directory in a clean environment.
 ```bash
 ./prepare_example_lo_htoza_gridpacks.sh